Ax0l0ti/1st-year/Yr1 Notes📗/Semester 1/DB & DM/DM/FSM Turing Machines.md

 # FSM Turing Machines
 ---
 > [!info]+ File Details
-> Includes information about when file was created, what module the note belongs to. **Some** notes have listed teachers and Resources.
+> Includes information about this (genus:: Note).
+Contains details on when this was created, what module the note belongs to.
 > > *Date :* 15-11-2023
 > > *Module :* #CM12004DM
 > > *Teacher*: